nils-hamel/dalai-suite/README.md

 ## Dependencies

-The _dalai-suite_ comes with the following package dependencies (Ubuntu 14.04 LTS) :
+The _dalai-suite_ comes with the following package dependencies (Ubuntu 16.04 LTS) :

 * build-essential
-* libpcl-all
 * liblas-c-dev

 The code documentation is built using Doxygen.